Davlind/davlind.github.io/source/_posts/2014-06-28-markdown-example.markdown

 > Blockquotes are like quoted text in email replies
 >> And, they can be nested

+Below is a bullet list

 * Bullet lists are easy too
 - Another one
     + Another one

+Below is a numbered list

 1. A numbered list
 2. Which is numbered
-3. With periods and a space
+    3. With periods and a space with indentation

 And now some code: